termehtaheri/termehtaheri.github.io/research.md

 ## Research

-My work focuses on audio and multimodal machine learning, with an emphasis on audio reasoning, music generation systems, and evaluation frameworks for next-generation LLMs.
-I am broadly interested in how AI can connect sound, music, and language to build models that are interpretable, reliable, and useful for real creative applications.
+My work centers on audio and multimodal machine learning, including audio reasoning, representation learning, generative music systems, and evaluation frameworks for next-generation LLMs.
+I am broadly interested in how AI can connect sound, music, and language to build interpretable, reliable, and creatively useful systems.
 ---

 ## Current Research Directions